edward19978695/baha-anime-analysis/README.md

 ---
 ## Exploratory Data Analysis <a name="eda"></a>
 After scraping data from the [Animation Crazy](https://ani.gamer.com.tw/) website, I conducted some exploratory data analysis (EDA) to gain insights from the data.
+The implementation details can be found in the `eda.py` script within the `modules` folder.

 ### i.
-Viewers Are More Likely to Score Fewer-Episode Anime  <a name="scoreRateObserve"></a>
+Viewers Are More Likely to Score Fewer-Episode Animations  <a name="scoreRateObserve"></a>
 When I sorted the animations by the scoring conversion rate (`total scorings / total views`) in descending order, I noticed that the top-rated animations were not necessarily the most popular ones, but rather those with fewer episodes.
 This led me to an interesting question: Are shorter anime more likely to trigger viewers to rate?

 ![score rate order](plots/score_rate_order.png)